Transatlantic Agency represents adult and children’s authors of all genres, including illustrators.

 Amy Tompkins – representing adult authors and children’s authors

 Guidelines: Please send submissions by email only.
 Submissions should include a short biography, past publishing credits, and a 20-page writing sample in Word or PDF format.
+Due to the volume of submissions received, replies will be sent only for submissions being actively considered.

 Trena White – representing adult authors